13 Fun Things to Do in Atlantic City

 Hitting the beach

-Most people find going to beaches fun and relaxing.
-This is because beaches are often inclusive and family friendly.
 The Atlantic City beach is not left out when it comes to family-friendly activities and is one of the better beaches in the area.
+Not to mention the fact that unlike many of the South Jersey beaches, this one is free to visit.

-This 5-mile stretch of public beach, with free changing rooms, outdoor showers, and restrooms is a great place to spend a fun-filled day.
+This 5-mile stretch of public beach with free changing rooms, outdoor showers, and restrooms is a welcoming place to spend a fun-filled day.
 Visitors can rent beach umbrellas together with some reclining chairs to relax and sunbathe.
-There are also opportunities for kayaking, bodyboarding, surfing, and other water sports.
+There are also opportunities for kayaking, body boarding, surfing, and other water sports.

 Try the rides at Steel Pier

-This awesome amusement pier extends out over 1,000 feet into the sea.
-Atop the structure, there’s a world of exciting activities for people of all ages.
-It features teacup and tiny train rides for little kids.
-There are also more daring rides such as roller coasters and the swing carousel for older children, teenagers, and adults.
+This awesome amusement pier extends out over 1,000 feet into the ocean and features rides for all ages.
+For smaller kids, there are teacups and tiny train rides.
+For older visitors, there are more daring rides like roller coasters and the swing carousel.
 The pier also has thrilling, adventurous rides such as the MIX, the Flyer, and the Slingshot.

 Climb the Absecon Lighthouse